-Email: inclusion@ainsdalestjohns.org
+Email: asj.inclusion@ldst.org.uk

-If the complaint is about the SENDCO, you can contact the Head Teacher or governing body.
+If the complaint is about the SENDCO, you can contact the Headteacher or governing body.

 11. How does the governing body involve other bodies, including health and social services bodies, local authority support services and voluntary organisations, in meeting the needs of pupils with SEND and supporting the families of such pupils.